ellelang/LRs/writings/JuneCasagrande/Sentences.md

 ## 12. You will have been conjugating: Others matters of Tense

+Most straight news stories are written in the simple past tense.
+The
+reason: They tell of things that happened.

+Fiction, too, is often written in the past tense.
+Novelists and short story writers sometimes choose the present tense, usually for the reason that present tense carries an **in-the-moment urgency** not found in past tenses, so it’s a valid creative device.

+I can’t tell you which tense to choose for your writing.
+No one can.
+But there’s much to be learned by professional writers’ choices.
+Simple past tense is the standard form.
+It’s a safe choice.
+You can deviate from it, but unless you have a good reason to, maybe you shouldn’t.

+So far, we’ve been looking at straightforward tenses: simple past, present progressive, and simple present.
+But what about more complex tenses?

+- Tommy Q. Public was applying to law school. [past progressive]

+- Jane Doe had been making breakfast when she heard the crash.
+  [past perfect progressive]

+Obviously, these tenses can be indispensable and have a place in both fiction and nonfiction.
+In fiction, especially, if a writer can pull it off, she’s free to load up her stories with stuff like:

+- Pilly Bilgrim will have been becoming unstuck in time. [future perfect progressive]

+But even writers who want to avoid these tenses should understand how they function.
+As explained in The Complete Idiot’s Guide to Grammar and Style, the past perfect is used for an “action completed before another.”

+ The past perfect progressive is used for a “continuing action interrupted by another.”

+The future perfect progressive is for a “continuing future action done before another.”

+Notice how these all mention “another”?
+These complex verb tenses tell when one action took place relative to when another took place:

+- After having been rejected by NASA and Caltech, Lucky got a job at McDonald’s.

+The verb tenses tell us that Lucky got the McDonald’s job after the other two places shot him down.
+But they tell us something more. **We** **know that Lucky got a job is the big event in this sentence.
+After having been rejected is something that happened relative to that big moment.** So verb tenses, like subordination, tell the Reader what information is most important. **Amy had been going to the same beauty parlor for twenty years** begs to be followed by **when, as in when her hair fell out**.

+All the verb tenses and even the passive voice are tools you can use anytime that they work.
+But simple past tense and active voice are safe choices that can save you anytime you get into trouble

 ## 13. The being and the doing are the killing of your writing

 ##  14. The The : Not-so-definite definite articles